Anarchy at Samarra: Al-Mu'tazz (866–869)

-As a result, by 869 the Turkic leaders Salih ibn Wasif (the son of Wasif al-Turki) and Ba'ikbak were again in the ascendant, and secured the removal of Ahmad ibn Isra'il.
+As a result, by 869 the Turkic leaders Salih ibn Wasif (the son of Wasif al-Turki) and Ba'ikbak were again in the ascendant and secured the removal of Ahmad ibn Isra'il.
 Finally, unable to meet the financial demands of the Turkic troops, in mid-July a palace coup deposed al-Mu'tazz.
 He was imprisoned and maltreated to such an extent that he died after three days, on 16 July 869.
 He was succeeded by his cousin al-Muhtadi.

 Al-Muhtadi (869–870)

 After the deposition and murder of his cousin al-Mu'tazz (r.
 866–869) on 15 July 869, the leaders of the Turkic guard chose al-Muhtadi as the new Caliph on 21/22 July.
 As a ruler, al-Muhtadi sought to emulate the Caliph Umar ibn Abd al-Aziz, widely considered a model Islamic ruler.
 He therefore lived an austere and pious life—notably removing all musical instruments from the court—and made a point of presiding in person over the courts of grievances (mazalim), thus gaining the support of the common people.
 Combining "strength and ability", he was determined to restore the Caliph's authority and power, that had been eroded during the ongoing "Anarchy at Samarra" by the squabbles of the Turkish generals.

-Al-Muhtadi faced Alid risings in the provinces, but the main threat to his power were the Turkic commanders.
+Al-Muhtadi faced Alid risings in the provinces, but the main threat to his power was the Turkic commanders.

 When Musa ibn Bugha left to campaign against the Kharijites, al-Muhtadi took the opportunity to incite the people against him and his brother, Muhammad ibn Bugha.
 Muhammad was brought to trial on accusations of embezzlement and was condemned.
 Although al-Muhtadi had promised a pardon, Muhammad was executed.
-This cemented the rift with Musa: the latter marched on the capital with his army, and defeated the troops loyal to the Caliph.
-He refused to abdicate, but tried to preserve his life and office by recourse to the religious status of the caliph, and the support of the people.
+This cemented the rift with Musa: the latter marched on the capital with his army and defeated the troops loyal to the Caliph.
+He refused to abdicate but tried to preserve his life and office by recourse to the religious status of the caliph, and the support of the people.
 He was nevertheless murdered on 21 June 870, and replaced by his cousin, al-Mu'tamid (r.
 870–892).

 Aftermath

 At the end of Anarchy at Samarra, a rebellion broke out famously known as Zanj Rebellion.
-It grew to involve slaves and freemen, including both Africans and Arabs, from several regions of the Caliphate, and claimed tens of thousands of lives before it was finally defeated.
+It grew to involve slaves and freemen, including both Africans and Arabs, from several regions of the Caliphate and claimed tens of thousands of lives before it was finally defeated.

 Several Muslim historians, such as al-Tabari and al-Mas'udi, consider the Zanj revolt to be one of the "most vicious and brutal uprisings" of the many disturbances that plagued the Abbasid central government.